 It may be hard to see the disparity in usage.
 It is 210 times more likely the Post will call something “probable” than the Journal.
-Meanwhile, the Journal is 6 times more likely to call something “normal.”
+Meanwhile, the Journal is six times more likely to call something “normal.”
 Overall, the Journal uses words that convey ideas of rarity about once for every 20 words related to uncertainty.
 The ratio for the other papers is about 1 in 5.
 Are rare things more common at the Post?

-More important, as Housel and Gilda point out – it’s always something (rare) that’s going to surprise you, whether risk or an opportunity.
+More important, as Housel and Gilda point out – it’s always something (rare) that’s going to surprise you, whether a risk or an opportunity.

 - Lone Star Analysis Ltd. Opens New Headquarters in Lincoln